harikvpy/ngx-mat-menu-layout/projects/smallpearl/ngx-mat-menu-layout/README.md

 # NgxMatMenuLayout

-An Angular package for implementing a side menu user interface with a toolbar.
-The package uses Angular Material 15 and is compatible with Angular versions 15 and above.
+An Angular package for implementing a responsive side menu user interface with a toolbar.
+The package uses Angular Material 15+ and is compatible with Angular versions 15 and above.

 The layout is responsive and hides the side menu when run on small screens.
 Toolbar displays an app title at the start.
-Toolbar content, along with others, can be customized by content projection.
+Toolbar content can be customized by content projection.

+## How to use
 To use this component, initialize it with the branding logo & text, application title and menu items (`NavItem[]`).